AlbertPrenga/VisitAlbania/readme.md

 There are three main categories of places created:
 1- Mountains that stands for wild nature tourism ect.
 2- Beaches that is mostly focused for blue tourism.
-3- Culture that is road to Albanian inheritance
+3- Culture that is a path to Albanian inheritance.

 Posts with more likes will be catogrized directly at the page "Most liked".